Data Protection Statement

 This may include information relating to your person (name, date of birth, legal representative), address data (postal address, e-mail address, contact person), financial data (name of accountholder, IBAN, BIC), contract data (contract period, services purchased, cancellations), communication data (correspondence, e-mail correspondence), advertising data (advertising correspondence) and other, comparable categories of personal data.

-General processing of data relating to visitors of our website
+General processing of visitor data

 The use of our website is principally possible without providing personal data.